Erika-Russi/accounting_fraud_detect/README.md

 Then, I downloaded the [Financial Statement Data Sets](https://www.sec.gov/dera/data/financial-statement-data-sets.html) containing the above mentioned fraudulent filings as well as some non-fraudulent filings.

+# add pandas img

-### Feature Engineering
+## Feature Engineering

-Once I had my datasets, I added [Benford's Law] (https://medium.com/@erika.russi/benny-and-the-di-gits-e6bb9f40c552) as my first feature.
+1. Once I had my datasets, I added [Benford's Law](https://medium.com/@erika.russi/benny-and-the-di-gits-e6bb9f40c552) as my first feature.
 Benford's Law is the "Mathematical theory of leading digits.
 Specifically, in data sets, the leading digit(s) is (are) distributed in a specific, nonuniform way."
+If a company had committed fraud, then the counts of leading digits from their financial statements should stray from the theoretical numbers, and when graphing the numbers, it appeared to be the case:

+# add benford frauds img
 <p align="center">
 <img width="500" alt="Benford's Law" src="https://github.com/Erika-Russi/accounting_fraud_detect/blob/master/images/benford_theory.jpeg">

+I used the [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) as a measurement of how much a company's filing actually strayed from Benford's Law.

+2. The next features I wanted to include were tags used within the financial statements.
+I bucketed common tags/account names listed on financial statements using repeating patterns.
+For instance, if the phrase "Accounts Receivable" occured in the Balance Sheet, it should be tagged as such even if it read "Trade accounts receivable, net".
+I found common tags across three financial statements: Balance Sheet, Income Statement, and Statement of Cash flows

+# add fin statement

+3. Next, I added financial ratios typically used by forensic accountants to detect fraud.